turingschool/backend-curriculum-site/module1/projects/futbol/iterations/file_io.md

 ## Setup

 We have provided a starting repository for this project.
-That repository has the usual `lib` and `test` directories that you have seen in the past, but also includes a `data` directory that includes three `.csv` files.
-These files are text files that include tables represented as comma separated values (hence `.csv`).
+That repository has the usual `lib` and `spec` directories that you have seen in the past, but also includes a `data` directory that includes three `.csv` files.
+These files are text files that include tables represented as comma-separated values (hence `.csv`).
 The first row includes headers, while every other row includes entries in the table.

 Begin by picking one team member to fork the project repository [here](https://github.com/turingschool-examples/futbol).
 Once one of you has forked the repository, each of the other team members should clone that repository.